 The SGM will be held at a later date, to be advised.

 Papers relating to the SGM and AGM are available in the Members Area

-In view of the current Coronavirus epidemic and Goverment Regulations it is not possible for any meetings to be held.
+In view of the current Coronavirus epidemic and Goverment Regulations it is not possible for any face to face meetings to be held.

 The Association Library may be on display with books available to be borrowed by members.